Optimizing The Cut And Count Method In Phenomenological Studies: Introduction

 The study of BSM physics has been structured and scrutinized in many ways over the decades.
-The standard practice amongst phenomenologists now is a simulation tools such as MadGraph \cite{Alwall:2014hca} for event generation, which is compatible with FeynRules \cite{Alloul:2013bka} for new physics model implementation.
-Also, to consider realistic collider situations, one has to cascade the parton level process from MadGraph to PYTHIA6 \cite{Sjostrand:2014zea} for jet showering and Delphes3 \citep{deFavereau:2013fsa} for detector-level interaction.
-The analysis of collision events proceeds via MadAnalysis5 \cite{Conte:2012fm} which provides the user with normalized observable distributions.
+The standard practice amongst phenomenologists now is a simulation tool such as $\mathtt{MadGraph\_aMC@NLO}$ \cite{Alwall:2014hca} for event generation which is compatible with $\mathtt{FeynRules}$~\cite{Alloul:2013bka} for new physics model implementation.
+Also, to consider realistic collider situations, one has to cascade the parton level process from $\mathtt{MadGraph\_aMC@NLO}$ to PYTHIA8 \cite{Sjostrand:2014zea} for jet showering and $\mathtt{Delphes3}$~\citep{deFavereau:2013fsa} for detector-level simulations.
+The analysis of collision events proceeds via $\mathtt{MadAnalysis5}$~\cite{Conte:2012fm} which is a framework for phenomenological analysis that handles data structures and facilitates effective analysis of particle physics scattering experiments through a user-friendly interface. which provides the user with normalized observable distributions.
 The ``cut and count" strategy then relies on looking at the distributions and imposing suitable cuts to improve the signal over background significance.
 However, this practice of the cut-and-count method is ignorant of \emph{how implementing a cut on a particular distribution will affect the remaining observable distributions}.
 While this might not be a huge disadvantage in say a $2\to 2$ process with not a lot of SM background, for more complicated decay chains, one would need to understand the interplay between the various kinematic quantities.
-As we will demonstrate, we can optimize the cut and count methodology by formulating an iterative process with a suitably designed self-correcting mechanism to optimize the cut-flow.
+As we will demonstrate, we can optimize the cut and count methodology by formulating an iterative process with a suitably designed set of techniques to optimize the cut-flow.